sid12super/RAG-TechDocHelper/README.md

 ├── src/

-│ ├── tech_doc_helper.py # Main logic for ingestion and querying
+│ └── tech_doc_helper.py # Main logic for ingestion and querying

-│ ├── ingest.py # Converts documents into embeddings

-│ └── query.py # Interface for querying ingested docs

-├── data/ # Raw and processed document sources
+├── docs/ # Raw and processed document source

-├── .env # API keys and config (not tracked in Git)

-├── requirements.txt # Python dependencies

 └── README.md # You are here!